 This was good news.
-I was eager to hear Schrage, who’d become as legendary at McDonald’s as its founder, Ray Kroc.
+I was eager to meet Schrage, who’d become as legendary at McDonald’s as its founder, Ray Kroc.
 It was Kroc who’d asked him to start the marketing department for his then burgeoning burger business 30 years earlier.
+I entered the room where Schrage was reading aloud his remarks at the lectern and took a seat in the back.
+Though it was just a run-through, a chance for him to sync the speech with his slides, his content and delivery hit all the right notes.
+As expected, a total pro.

-When he concluded his remarks a few minutes later, I fully expected him to collect his briefcase and go.
-But instead, the stocky marketing titan who’d given more presentations than I had hairs on my 27-year-old head looked at me and, without condescension, asked,
+When he concluded his remarks a few minutes later, I assumed that after I introduced myself, he’d grab his briefcase and go.
+But instead, the marketing titan who’d given more talks than I had hairs on my 27-year-old head looked at me and asked,

 “Do you have any feedback for me?”

-If Paul Schrage’s question was mostly a gesture of acknowledgment, to my young self it had seemed a grand one, an unforgettable demonstration that humble leaders aren’t afraid to ask.
-And when they do, people remember.
+If Paul Schrage’s question was just a gesture, to my young self it seemed a grand one – proof that there are leaders, including very successful ones, unafraid to ask.
+And when they do, the people they ask feel their own voices matter.

 The story above is excerpted from a longer discussion on the importance of asking for workplace feedback in Paul Quinn’s nearly completed book, The Big Ask.